caproto/caproto/doc/source/basics.rst

 Channel Access Basics
 =====================

+A Channel Access client reads and writes values to *Channels* available from servers on its network.
+It locates these servers using UDP broadcasts.
+It communicates with an individual server via one or more TCP connections, which is calls *Virtual Circuits*.

 Registering with the Repeater
 -----------------------------

-A Channel Access client locates servers on its network using UDP broadcasts.
-It communicates with each individual server via one or more TCP connections.
-Why have multiple TCP connections to the same server?
-They can be designated different *priority* to cope with high traffic.
-Channel Access calls each individual connection a *Virtual Circuit*.

 To begin, we need a UDP socket.